Sitecore/developer-portal/apps/devportal/data/markdown/pages/learn/faq/xm-personalize/features.md

 There is a preview tool in Personalize to test and view draft and live experiences.
 Customers can also see the data there in terms of performance, impact, etc.

-### Are we able to modify the order form for the XM2XMP bundled offering?

-The Order Form must remain &quot;as-is&quot; to include all product tables.
-The Order Form will still have itemized tables for each individual product vs. having one table listing all products within the bundle.
-On the flip side, there is no requirement to have multiple Order Forms, only one is required, with individual product tables.
-Due to the different SLAs currently in place, products need to be broken out to protect Sitecore from a contractual and legal perspective.

 ### Can we stay on our current hosting solution (not MC) until XM Cloud is released?

 Of course!
 There is no forced move here and the choice of where to host XM is up to the customer.

 ### I am a customer that requires HIPAA compliance.
 Is XP2XMP HIPAA compliant?

-The Sitecore Managed Cloud, XP, XM, and Content Hub products will be HIPAA READY by the end of October 2022.
-Beyond that, we have not committed to making the new SaaS products HIPAA ready yet.
+The Sitecore Managed Cloud, XP, XM, and Content Hub products are HIPAA READY.
+Sitecore Personalize HIPAA readiness is on the roadmap.

 ### What&#39;s the difference in feature parity to Sitecore XP?